-- Radical group that was active from 1971 to 1982
+* Radical group that was active from 1971 to 1982

-- Descendant of the Maoist branch of the Students for a Democratic Society
+* Descendant of the Maoist branch of the Students for a Democratic Society

-- Sought to promote socialism and feminism without becoming engaged in America’s electoral politics
+* Sought to promote socialism and feminism without becoming engaged in America’s electoral politics

-- Merged in 1982 with Michael Harrington’s Democratic Socialist Organizing Committee, to form the Democratic Socialists of America
+* Merged in 1982 with Michael Harrington’s Democratic Socialist Organizing Committee, to form the Democratic Socialists of America

-Established in 1971, the New American Movement (NAM) was a descendant of the Maoist branch of the New Left.
-Seeking to wed the Old Left with the New, NAM saw itself not as a political party per se, but rather as an “interim institution” whose socialist-feminist ideals would ultimately “unify working people and catalyze a large mass movement.”
-The organization’s leadership believed that capitalism was teetering on the brink of failure, and that America was thus on the verge of a socialist revolution.
-Consequently, NAM’s founders in 1971 felt that “the time was right … for a [socialist-feminist] mass membership organization … that would reach out to new sectors of the population untouched by the Sixties Left.”
+Descended from the Maoist branch of the New Left, the New American Movement (NAM) was established in 1971 by New Left veterans fleeing the excesses of the late Students for a Democratic Society.
+Seeking to wed the Old Left with the New, NAM saw itself not as a political party per se, but rather as an “interim institution” that aimed to “unify working people” and “catalyze a large mass movement” devoted to “revolutionary democratic socialist-feminist” ideals.
+The organization’s leadership believed that capitalism was teetering on the brink of collapse, and that America was thus ripe for a socialist revolution.
+Consequently, NAM’s founders felt that “the time was right … for a [socialist-feminist] mass membership organization … that would reach out to new sectors of the population untouched by the Sixties Left.”

-The original concept of NAM germinated soon after the disintegration of the Students for a Democratic Society (SDS) in 1969, when John Rossen — a former Communist Party USA district organizer and SDS office landlord — distributed pamphlets advocating the creation of a new revolutionary force rooted in Marxism and American nationalism.
+The original concept of NAM germinated soon after the disintegration of SDS in 1969, when John Rossen — a former Communist Party USA district organizer and SDS office landlord — distributed pamphlets advocating the creation of a new revolutionary force rooted in Marxism and American nationalism.
 In January 1971, three former SDS members based in Seattle — Theirrie Evelyn Cook, Charles “Chip” Marshall, and Michael Lerner — took up Rossen’s theme and circulated papers announcing the birth of the New American Community Party.
 By the spring of 1971, this name had evolved into the “New American Movement.”

-NAM’s primary political text, entitled Basic Marxism: What It Is & How to Use It, revealed the group’s devotion to the late Italian Marxist Antonio Gramsci, who had proposed that communists could gain power in a given society by infiltrating and transforming various institutions that were central to shaping public opinion — e.g., schools, churches, and media outlets.
-The book included works from such writers as Karl Marx, Friedrich Engels, Vladimir Lenin, Georg Lukács, Herbert Marcuse, Sheila Rowbotham, Harry Braverman, John Ehrenreich, and Barbara Ehrenreich.
+NAM’s primary political text, entitled Basic Marxism: What It Is & How to Use It, revealed the group’s devotion to the teachings of the late Italian Marxist Antonio Gramsci, who had proposed that communists could gain power in a given society by infiltrating and transforming various institutions that were central to shaping public opinion — e.g., schools, churches, and media outlets.
+The book also included works from such writers as Karl Marx, Friedrich Engels, Vladimir Lenin, Georg Lukács, Herbert Marcuse, Sheila Rowbotham, Harry Braverman, John Ehrenreich, and Barbara Ehrenreich.

 NAM proudly declared its “solidarity with the Third World,” a solidarity that “grew out of a correct reaction to United States chauvinism.”
 A 1973 NAM manifesto stated: “We admire, and draw inspiration from, many accomplishments from the Russian, Chinese, Cuban and Vietnamese revolutions…as representing, on balance, very positive steps forward in human history … We deeply value Lenin’s contributions to revolutionary theory and practice … We identify with Lenin’s revolutionary spirit and determination; we agree with his critique of mechanistic determinism and economism, his writings on the nature of the state, his approach to creating a ‘revolutionary alliance of the oppressed,’ and his treatment of nationalism and imperialism.”

 Throughout its history, NAM’s membership remained relatively small — never exceeding 1,500 people.
-Nevertheless, the Congressional Record in 1975 the organization as “an appropriate group for law-enforcement monitoring to determine the extent of its threat to internal security.”
+Nevertheless, the Congressional Record in 1975 described the organization as “an appropriate group for law-enforcement monitoring to determine the extent of its threat to internal security.”

-In the late 1970s, a small but highly influential group of ex-communists — most notably Dorothy Healy and Max Gordon — joined NAM and pushed the revolutionary group to become engaged in conventional American politics.
+In the late 1970s, a small but highly influential group of ex-communists — most notably Dorothy Healy and Max Gordon — joined NAM and pushed the organization to become engaged in conventional American politics.
 These newcomers had been shaped by the “Popular Front” of the 1930s, a period when America’s communists dropped their openly revolutionary language and presented themselves instead as ordinary Americans; that tactic ultimately resulted in the greatest expansion which the Communist Party USA had ever experienced.

 Deriding NAM’s longstanding practice of eschewing involvement in electoral politics, Gordon noted that Engels and Lenin had explicitly called for party operatives to participate in American political life.
 Insisting that genuine Marxists needed to be flexible in their approach to gaining power, Gordon advised NAM to ally itself with the Democratic Party, whose politics were already relatively compatible with NAM’s; through such an alliance, he reasoned, NAM could help move the party still further to the left.

 When Ronald Reagan was elected U.S. President in 1980, a number of NAM leaders became reconciled to the reality that America was not poised to undergo a socialist revolution anytime soon, and that socialists would need to adopt an incremental, stealth approach if they were to have any hope of advancing their agendas in the United States.
-After a great deal of heated, internal debate, NAM in 1982 decided to merge with Michael Harrington‘s more pragmatic Democratic Socialist Organizing Committee (DSOC), the most well-known socialist party of its time in the U.S. The product of this merger was the Democratic Socialists of America (DSA), which was devoted to promoting leftist agendas by working with the Democratic Party.
+After a great deal of heated, internal debate, NAM in 1982 decided to merge with Michael Harrington‘s Democratic Socialist Organizing Committee (DSOC), the most well-known socialist party of its time in the U.S. The product of this merger was the Democratic Socialists of America (DSA), which was devoted to promoting leftist agendas by working with the Democratic Party.